-To enroll under either of these two latter special enrollment rights, you must notify your plan sponsor and complete and return any required forms within 60 days of the date you lose coverage under the Medicaid or state CHIP plan, or the date you are determined to be eligible for a premium assistance program.
+To enroll under either of these two latter special enrollment rights, you must notify your employer's human resources department and complete and return any required forms within 60 days of the date you lose coverage under the Medicaid or state CHIP plan, or the date you are determined to be eligible for a premium assistance program.
 If you do so, then coverage will begin on the date of loss of Medicaid/CHIP eligibility or on the date you are determined to be eligible for a premium assistance program.